FlorianPix/opcua_client/README.md

 PyKinect2 is not maintained anymore, here are 2 common fixes you should apply after install.
 Python3.8 compatibility issues: https://github.com/Kinect/PyKinect2/pull/87
 PyPi outdated package, follow this comment to fix: https://github.com/Kinect/PyKinect2/issues/37#issuecomment-290158054

+## Licence
+The Repository has been published under the MIT license.
+The details can be viewed in the [LICENSE file](LICENSE)